|

 OUR VIEWPOINT

 Compare the same four dogs presented ¾ head on and then sideways.
+Notice how much more defined incorrect front structure is, from the side view.

 Evaluation